Particular/docs.particular.net/Content/NServiceBus/using-ravendb-in-nservicebus-installing.md

 ## Next steps

-You can continue reading about [connecting to RavenDB in NService bus](using-ravendb-in-nservicebus-connecting.md) or about [unit of work implementation for RavenDB](unit-of-work-implementation-for-ravendb.md).
+You can continue reading about [connecting to RavenDB in NServiceBus](using-ravendb-in-nservicebus-connecting.md) or about [unit of work implementation for RavenDB](unit-of-work-implementation-for-ravendb.md).